Skip to content

 Italian Minestrone Soup Recipe

-This delicious authentic Italian minestrone soup recipe is loaded with vegetables, beans, kale, and ditalini pasta for the perfect soup recipe.
+This delicious authentic Italian minestrone soup recipe is loaded with vegetables, beans, kale, and ditalini pasta for the perfect recipe.
+We make this soup at least once a month during the winter months.
+You will love how easy this is to make.

 vegetable minestrone soup recipe with beans, kale, carrots and oregano in a cup